 Photo courtesy of Hershey Entertainment & Resorts

-Hersheypark is designed to have an historic, Americana vibe.
-There’s an ample selection of thrill rides, including 12 coasters and more than 20 rides geared for young children.
+Hersheypark is designed to have an Americana vibe.
+There’s an ample selection of thrill rides, including 15 coasters (be sure to ride the newest, Candymonium) and 25 rides geared toward young children.
 The classics are well represented, with a carousel, teacup-style ride, monorail and the iconic Kissing Tower with panoramic views of the entire park.
-There’s live entertainment on 6 stages, strolling performers and larger-than-life Hershey’s characters walking around the park.
+There’s live entertainment, strolling performers and larger-than-life Hershey’s characters walking around the park.
 Stop by Hershey’s Chocolate World on your way out for fresh candies and treats only available on the premises.

 5. Silver Dollar City, Branson, Missouri